 Low Power Mode

-Finally, iOS 9 offers the chance for you to extend your iPhone battery life further by simply tagging an option in the settings.
+Finally, iOS 9 and beyond offer the chance for you to extend your iPhone battery life further by simply tagging an option in the settings.

 The move will disable certain aspects like the phone constantly listening out for you saying 'Hey Siri', or keeping your mail updated in the background.